CodesWithJames/lumina/readme.md

 ### Install devspace globally

-**Note:** You will need to install the Node.JS for this command to work
+**Note:** You will need to install Node.JS for this command to work

 ```
 sudo npm i -g devspace